pmmp/PHP-Binaries/README.md

 | mac64           | ``-t mac64 -l -j4 -c -f``           |
 | android-aarch64 | ``-t android-aarch64 -x -s -j4 -f`` |

+### Common pitfalls
+- If used, the `-t` option (target) MUST be specified BEFORE the `-f` option (optimizations)
+- Avoid using the script in directory trees containing spaces.
+Some libraries don't like trying to be built in directory trees containing spaces, e.g. `/home/user/my folder/pocketmine-mp/` might experience problems.

 ## installer.sh